 Over the past year, the Wellbeing team has taken a much more proactive approach to health promotion, with the whole team now accredited health coaches.
-In addition, the team has introduced a new physical wellbeing support officer role with the aim of team has also worked with the Lunchbox Doctor on a series of healthy cooking webinars, run yoga sessions in the training centres, and set up 10-minute massage sessions in our contact centres.
+In addition, the team has introduced a new physical wellbeing support officer role with the aim of reducing injuries among operational colleagues and promoting movement at work for those in more sedentary roles.
+The team has also worked with the Lunchbox Doctor on a series of healthy cooking webinars, run yoga sessions in the training centres, and set are funded by the London Ambulance Charity.